icwells/compOncDB/README.md

 	./install.sh

 ### Testing the Installation
-Create a database named "testDataBase" in MySQL (CREATE DATABASE testDataBase;) and run the following:
+Create a database named "testDataBase" in MySQL (CREATE DATABASE testDataBase;) and run the following in a terminal:

 	./test.sh

-You will be prompted the enter your MySQL password twice.
+You will be prompted the enter your MySQL password several times.
 All of the output from the test scripts should begin with "ok".

 ## Usage
 Once compiled, the compOncDB program can be used by giving it a base command and the appropriate flags.